-We are experts in landscape architecture with teaching experience spanning more than 40 years.
-We also have a proven track record of helping graduates find rewarding careers as part of landscape practice and environmental action around the world.
+We are experts in landscape architecture - our teaching experience spans more than 50 years.
+We also have a proven track record of helping graduates find rewarding careers.

 Requirements:Applicants should normally have completed the Postgraduate Diploma in Landscape Architecture to access the top up course.
 Alternatively applicants to the full MA course should have at least a second class honours degree supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.
 All applications should be supported by a reference, either academic or professional; a template can be accessed at this link.All applicants should satisfy our University English language requirements, please access further details at this link